Northern Illinois University

 It is the responsibility of the student to ensure that they meet the course prerequisites or have equivalent experience.

 Upon completion of this course, the students are expected to understand the basic principles that underline the physics of proton and ion beam cooling in particle accelerators.
 They will understand measures of phase-space density and how increases in the phase-space density are considered “beam cooling”.
-Several practical examples of cooling will be presented: stochastic, electron, Doppler laser cooling, etc. Applying knowledge from these examples, students will develop an insight into the mechanisms of both beam diffusion and beam cooling.
+Several practical examples will be presented: stochastic and optical stochastic cooling, electron cooling and coherent electron cooling.
+Applying knowledge from these examples, students will develop an insight into the mechanisms of both beam diffusion and beam cooling.
 Insight will be gained on future applications to modern accelerators and colliders, including potential cooling mechanisms to improve performance in the planned Electron-Ion Collider (EIC) project in high energy nuclear physics.

 This course includes a series of lectures and exercise sessions.
 Homework problems will be assigned daily which will be graded and solutions will be reviewed in the exercise sessions the following day.
 There will be an in-class, open-note final exam at the conclusion of the course.

-The course will start with a description of Hamiltonian and non-Hamiltonian processes in particle accelerators, and the Liouville’s theorem will be introduced.
-Examples of beam diffusion processes will be discussed.
-Various cooling methods (electron, stochastic, laser) and their applications will be considered in detail.
+The course will start with a description of Hamiltonian and non-Hamiltonian processes in particle accelerators.
+Examples of beam invariants, cooling decrements and diffusion processes will be discussed.
+Four cooling methods and their applications will be presented in detail.

 Students will be evaluated based on the following performances: Final exam (50%), Homework assignments and class participation (50%).